We look at sleep training approaches, whether they work and the impact on you and your baby.

 Like any other decision in parenting, there are different factors to weigh up.
 Talk to other parents about their experiences and think about what would be best for you and baby.

 Mindell J, Kuhn B, Lewin DS, Meltzer LJ, Sadeh A. (2006) Behavioral treatment of bedtime problems and night wakings in infants and young children.
 American Academy of Sleep Medicine.
-Available from: https://www.ncbi.nlm.nih.gov/pubmed/17068979.
-[Accessed in March 2019]
+Available at: https://www.ncbi.nlm.nih.gov/pubmed/17068979 [Accessed 7th November 2021]